The Agile Manifesto, when originally published, did not envisage working at scale.

 SAFe

-Of the main scaling frameworks, SAFe seems to be much the most popular.
-(It’s hard to find statistics for how many organisations have implemented it compared other models, but when Google Trends research implies it is around 10x as popular as its rival frameworks.)
+Of the main Agile enterprise frameworks, SAFe seems to be the most popular.
+(It’s hard to find statistics for how many organisations have implemented it compared to other models, but when Google Trends research implies it is around 10x as popular as its rival frameworks.)

 SAFe provides clear structures and processes.
-It recommends that Agile teams use Scrum or Kanban, and specifies a number of defined job roles and regular events which should take place.
-For example, teams are grouped into Agile Release Trains (ART) and every quarter there should be a Program Increment Planning event in which goals for the coming quarter are agreed.
+It recommends that Agile teams use Scrum or Kanban, and specifies a number of defined job roles and regular events.
+For example, teams are grouped into Agile Release Trains (ART), and every quarter, there should be a program increment planning event in which goals for the coming quarter are agreed upon.

 As an Atlassian Platinum Solution Partner, we couldn’t write about the SAFe framework without mentioning Jira Align.
 The platform is developed specifically Agile at Scale methodologies in mind and, with extensive features to enable the alignment of Portfolio, Large Solution and Agile team management, it’s one of the only tools of its kind.
 Contact us today to talk through with our dedicated team.